 In rare cases where a lifetime ECL is required to be calculated, the probability of default is estimated based on economic scenarios.

-The Group and the Company's debt instruments are carried at FVTPL, hence, no ECL is required to be calculated.
+The Company's debt instruments are carried at FVTPL, hence, no ECL is required to be calculated.

 Liquidity risk